melnicki/melnicki.github.io/_posts/2014-03-20-Set-up-public-and-private-subnets-using-AWS-VPC.md

 date:   2014-03-20 09:09:09
 ---

-This is a step-by-step guide on how to set up public and private subnets for running a service on an internal network within AWS and optionally load-balancing that service using an ELB.
+This is a step-by-step guide on how to set up public and private subnets for running a service on an internal network within AWS.
+This guide will also set up a bastion host (or jump host) and show you how you can easily ssh in to the hosts within your private subnet via the bastion host.
+All of this stuff can be done via the AWS web console, but I thought it would be helpful to show the specific commands and provide some commentary about what is happening on each step.

 ---